WICG/webpackage/draft-yasskin-wpack-bundled-exchanges.md

 # Semantics {#semantics}

-A bundle is logically a set of HTTP exchanges, with a primary URL in the bundle and an optional URL identifying the manifest(s) of the bundle itself.
+A bundle is logically a set of HTTP exchanges, with a URL identifying the primary resource of the bundle.

 While the order of the exchanges is not semantically meaningful, it can significantly affect performance when the bundle is loaded from a network